A Vulnerability Study on Academic Collaboration Networks Based on Network Dynamics: Results

 Diffusion plots are shown in Figure \ref{fig:diffusion_trends}.
 The university with less breaches that is ULisboa, has the lowest exposure at the beginning, which is the one from the top right.
 ULisboa starts with 5\% of exposure, whereas the others start with 35-40\%.
 However, at the end of the simulations, ULisboa ends with around 10\% not being infected; this is the largest immunity percentage among the universities.
 The rest of the universities are close to the highest immunity level with the minimum in around 4\%.
 All percentages are low as they show that at least more than 90\% of the nodes get infected.

-The UPF evidences a complete mess in the iterations 10-14 showing that more than the 60\% of the nodes will be infected at the same time.
+The UPF evidences a rather chaotic behaviour in the iterations 10-14 showing that more than the 60\% of the nodes will be infected at the same time.
 Close to this chaos is Deusto, indicating that some of the runs may reach the 60\%, as well as the university from the bottom right, which could touch this rate.

 The red line corresponding to the Removed rate is similar in all the plots but smoother in the case of URV.
 The most singular case is the one from the ULisboa: it starts increasing after some iterations instead of increasing from the very beginning and it ends in a lower position than in the rest of plots.